MFA in Writing Resources

 Program Guidelines

-In the winter of 1996 the Writing Seminars graduated its first class, conferring the Master of Fine Arts (MFA) degree in Writing and Literature to twenty students.
+In the winter of 1996, the Writing Seminars graduated its first class, conferring the Master of Fine Arts (MFA) degree in Writing and Literature to twenty students.
 The poet Donald Hall was the program’s first graduation speaker and continued to be engaged with the Writing Seminars until his death in 2018.
-We now offer a full scholarship for poets in his name.
+Faculty who conduct workshops at Bennington during residency act as mentors to students during periods of correspondence in the months between each residency.
+At Bennington, we place as great an emphasis upon reading as we do upon writing—seeing the two, for the writer, as part of the same intertwining process.

 In keeping with Bennington's progressive tradition, the course of study in the Seminars is generated largely by the student.
 Students confer closely with their faculty members to form their own reading lists, and submit original work—fiction, nonfiction, and poetry—for critique at regular intervals throughout the term.
-The tutorial development of student work is at the heart of the Seminars, as it is at the heart of Bennington College and its other programs in drama, dance, music, the visual arts, and in the humanities, languages and sciences.
+The tutorial development of student work is at the heart of the Seminars, as it is at the heart of Bennington College and its other programs in drama, dance, music, the visual arts, and in the humanities, languages, and sciences.

 The low-residency format is a response of the literary sensibility to the realities of modern life.
 It offers considerable freedom to the student, but the student must be self-disciplined and self-reliant.

-During the correspondence period students are expected to devote at least 25 hours each week to their writing and reading.
+During the correspondence period, students are expected to devote at least 25 hours each week to their writing and reading.

-Once accepted into the Seminars in a particular genre (fiction, nonfiction, poetry, or in the dual-genre), the student is committed to five residency periods and four correspondence terms.
+Once accepted into the Seminars in a particular genre (fiction, nonfiction, poetry, or in the dual-genre), the student is committed to five residency periods (inclusive of their graduate residency) and four correspondence terms.
 Students who elect and have been approved for the dual-genre option, commit to six residencies and five correspondence terms.
 Over the course of the correspondence terms, each student will have four (five for dual-genre students) different teachers.
 We believe strongly that intense exposure to different sensibilities is, in the long run, one of the bounties of the Seminars.

 Sixteen credits are conferred per term, upon successful completion of all required work, and 64 credits are required for the MFA degree, 80 for the dual-genre option.

 The Seminars are designed, over four terms and five residencies, to develop a steady engagement with the processes of composition of new work, revision, reading, and critical thinking.
-The Seminars aim, by stages, to prepare students to bring their work to readers and to the public through a final portfolio/thesis, a final critical essay, and a final reading of a student’s original work.
+The Seminars aim, by stages, to prepare students to bring their work to readers and to the public through a final thesis, a final critical essay, and a final reading of a student’s original work.

 First Term & Second Term (and Third Term for Dual-Genre Students)

-1. Ongoing original work, including revisions
+- Ongoing original work, including revisions

-2. 20 to 30 books read
+- 20 to 30 books read

-3. 8 critical responses to readings
+- 8 analytical responses to readings

-4. 10-page essay based on readings
+- 10-page essay based on readings

-5. 4 or 5 packet exchanges (depending on the term) with their teacher, at regular intervals
+- 4 or 5 packet exchanges (depending on the term) with their teacher, at regular intervals

 Third Term (Fourth Term for Dual-Genre Students)

-1. Ongoing original work, including revisions
+- Ongoing original work, including revisions

-2. 20 to 30 books read
+- 20 to 30 books read

-3. 8 critical responses to readings
+- 8 analytical responses to readings

-4. 15-page critical essay based on readings
+- 15-page critical essay based on readings

-5. 4 or 5 packet exchanges with teacher, at regular intervals
+- 4 or 5 packet exchanges with teacher, at regular intervals

 Fourth Term (Fifth Term for Dual-Genre Students)